jibeex/ROAnnotation/readme.markdown

     git clone https://github.com/jibeex/ROAnnotation.git

-2.Copy the executable file ROAnnotation(from the root folder of this project) into your projecct
+2.Copy the executable file ROAnnotation(from the root folder of this project) into your project

 3.Include all files under folder Class/filesNeededForReadingAnnotationsOnly into your project